lascar/askar/README.md

 elemental
 =========

-where javascript is in charge to do the showbizz
+where javascript is in charge of the showbizz

 comunication between server and client mostly througth ajax and json